First Tech Federal Credit Union

 First Tech Federal Credit Union (or First Tech) is a federally chartered credit union headquartered in Hillsboro, Oregon.
 It is regulated under the authority of the National Credit Union Administration (NCUA).
-First Tech has over 650,000 members, and over 12 billion dollars in assets with 33 branches located mostly in high technology business centers of California, Colorado, Oregon, Washington and four other states.
+First Tech has over 700,000 members, and over 17 billion dollars in assets with 36 branches located mostly in high technology business centers of California, Colorado, Oregon, Washington and four other states.

 It was the first financial institution to offer telephone interactive voice response access and online banking.

 History

 The credit union was founded as Tektronix Federal Credit Union, formed by seven Tektronix employees on January 14, 1952.
 In 1961, the name was changed to Tektronix Employees Federal Credit Union to reflect the credit union's membership.
 From very early on, technical innovation was emphasized and reflected in First Tech's motto of "Think Forward".
 As early as 1976, the credit union began using computers for online data processing.
 By 1979, Tektronix Employees Federal Credit Union had begun the use of ATMs.
 In 1985, the credit union unveiled "Call 24", which allowed members to check balances and transfer funds by phone.

 In 1986, the name was changed to First Technology Credit Union and the membership was opened to include employees in technology industries of the Pacific Northwest.
 In 1992, Microsoft became involved.
 The 1995 launch of the company's website paved the way for the credit union to become the second financial institution in the world to perform secure internet transactions.
 In 1997, the name was shortened to First Tech Credit Union.
 First Tech began offering mobile banking in 2000, account aggregation in 2001, and biometric two-factor authentication in 2007.
 With over 156,000 members, and over 1.8 billion dollars in assets in 2007, First Tech was one of the largest state chartered credit unions in the Pacific Northwest.

-In March 2010, the company announced it would merge with California-based Addison Avenue Federal Credit Union, which served the employees of Hewlett Packard Company, Agilent Technologies, CH2M Hill, and various other technology based companies, pending government and member approval.
+In March 2010, the company announced it would merge with California-based Addison Avenue Federal Credit Union, which was originally known as the Hewlett-Packard Credit Union and grew to also serve the employees of Agilent Technologies, CH2M Hill, and various other technology based companies.
 The deal was approved by the government and credit union members, and became effective on January 1, 2011, with the new entity named First Tech Federal Credit Union.

 The company relocated to a new corporate office in Hillsboro, Oregon, in 2018.
 The building is LEED Gold certified and is made almost entirely of cross-laminated timber (CLT).
 At the time of construction it was one of the largest CLT buildings in the world.